Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Related Works

-One line of this prior research investigates user engagement with different classes of news, particularly regarding bias and reliability.
-For example, Edelson et al.~\cite{edelson2021understanding}, while focusing on the public sphere, conducted a large-scale study on user engagement with 7.5 million posts from 2551 publishers (Facebook pages) across both bias and reliability dimensions.
-Their results show that individual posts from non-misinformation news outlets tend to attract lower median engagement than misinformation.
+One line of this prior research has studied the differences in the engagement levels of different bias or reliability (or both) classes on different platforms including Facebook~\cite{edelson2021understanding,Understanding_Audience_Engagement_with_Mainstream,people_turned_to}, Reddit~\cite{weld2021political,10.1093/pnasnexus/pgad018}, and Twitter\cite{Vosoughi2018TheOnline}{Twitter\cite{mohammadinodooshan2024understanding,Vosoughi2018TheOnline}}.
+For example, Edelson et al.~\cite{edelson2021understanding}, while focusing on the public sphere, conducted a large-scale study on user engagement with 7.5 million posts from 2,551 publishers (Facebook pages) across both bias and reliability dimensions.
+Their results show that individual posts from non-misinformation news outlets tend to attract lower median engagement than misinformation, aligning with our findings.
 Weld et al.~\cite{weld2021political} carried out a similar investigation on Reddit rather than on Facebook.
 When considering the reliability parameter, Vosoughi et al.~\cite{Vosoughi2018TheOnline} analyzed a dataset of approximately 126,000 stories tweeted by over 3 million people more than 4.5 million times, finding that false news stories reached more people than true news and diffused significantly farther, faster, deeper, and more broadly than the truth across various categories of information.
 Notably, during the critical period of the COVID-19 pandemic and by doing a cross-national study, Altay et al.~\cite{people_turned_to} delineated the surge in online news consumption, with credible news outlets witnessing a significant boost.
 Samory et al.~\cite{samory2020characterizing} characterized the social media news sphere through user co-sharing practices by focusing on 639 news sources, both credible and questionable, and divided them into 4 clusters, and characterizing them according to the audience that shares their articles on Twitter and how the stylometric features used by each cluster is successful in getting users engagement.
 Lamot et al.~\cite{lamot2022we} examined how news headlines are remediated on Facebook and how this affects user engagement.
 Finally, Boukes et al.~\cite{boukes2022comparing} compared user-content interactivity and audience diversity across news and satire, finding differences in online engagement between satire, regular news, and partisan news.
 Considering the bias dimension, on the other hand, Wischnewski et al.~\cite{Wischnewski2021ShareworthinessTwitter} discovered that users are more inclined to share hyperpartisan news articles that coincide with their own political views.
 The bias towards the right party in sharing and engagement with news is another thesis that has been studied by previous works on both Twitter~\cite{10.1093/pnasnexus/pgac137} and Facebook~\cite{gonzalez2023asymmetric}.